 Cobh Museum page banner

-View of Cobh/Queenstown from water
+View of Cobh Museum from the water

-Cobh Museum part of Ireland's Ancient East
+Cobh Museum ** Season Open March 27th 2026 ** Ireland's Ancient East

 Lusitania - A Day In May